walles/batterylogger/README.md

 reason, display something explaining that to the user.

 * Make a preference for disabling the service.

-* Print proper app names and versions when logging app removals.

 * Force landscape mode?
 Drain patterns are more visible if the Y axis is more compressed.